LSEG-API-Samples/Example.EMA.Java.SpeedGuide/README.md

 ## Utility download

-The executable program and Readme is available for Download within the [Refinitiv Developer Platform](https://developers.refinitiv.com/en/api-catalog/elektron/elektron-sdk-java/download#refinitiv-real-time-sdk-tools).
+The executable program and Readme is available for Download within the [LSEG Developer Platform](https://developers.lseg.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-java/download).

 ## Running the Utility